Policies of Pedigree International Registry

 PI will allow breeder discretion on what is submitted for application.
 The market will determine the interpretation and allowances of a goat’s appearance, with relations to standard, not PI.

-Breeders are encouraged to use the American Royal option to work on performance tested animals.
+Breeders are encouraged to use the American Royal option to also work on performance tested animals.
 As we get breeders that participate in objective performance testing we will work on performance data collection and identification of top performance animals.
+Performance testing options are a work in progress.
+If you so desire to set up a program let’s talk about it!

 The breeder must complete all the registry paperwork, submit fees, and submit to PI.
 If this registration is from progeny of semen use, a DNA parentage report from UC Davis must be included with the application.